 Colleagues - During your exposure, you may work with clinical clerks, residents, fellows, and attending physicians.
-Clerks are senior medical students in their third or fourth year of medical studies.
+Clerks are senior medical students in their final 2 years of medical studies.
 Residents have graduated from medical school, and are undergoing training in their chosen specialization in order to become licensed to practice.
 Residents in their first year of postgraduate training were formerly called interns.
 After completing residency, physicians can choose to pursue further specialization in a fellowship program.
 Attendings are physicians who have completed their postgraduate training (residency +/- fellowship) and are hired on as staff.

 Working Conditions - The typical workday is 6-12 hours long, Monday to Friday.
 Exchange students are expected to be present for the entire 4 weeks.
 Some departments, such as Emergency Medicine, may require students to do shift work (night- and day-shifts) with sufficient time off to rest, or to be on-call overnight and/or on weekends with their team.
 Specific information relating to working conditions is usually sent directly to students by the respective departments or university's visiting electives office prior to arrival.
 Students are mandated to familiarize themselves with the material provided by departments and university administration, and to comply with any additional instructions prior to their arrival.

 The extent of what you do will be dependant on the preceptor's confidence in you and your own ability to articulate your own skills and interests (ie. make sure to make it clear that you want to be challenged and that you have the training to do a good job!)
 You should be sure to tell the preceptors you want to do overnight call if that is an option, while it is tiring it can be a fantastic learning experience and way to distinguish yourself as a motivated student.